Swap to Social care or Therapy or go back to all job sectors

 You could work: evenings / weekends / bank holidays; on shifts

-In your day-to-day tasks, you may:
+In your day-to-day tasks, you might:

 You may need to wear a uniform.